utz82/scm2wiki/README.md

 `-o`, `--outfile=FILENAME` | specify an output file `-p`, `--prefix=STRING`    | change the comment prefix (default `";;;"`)
-`--svn`                    | output to svnwiki instead of Markdown `--document-internals`     | emit documentation for non-exported symbols
+`--svn`                    | output to svnwiki instead of Markdown `-a`                       | create anchor links (Markdown only) `--document-internals`     | emit documentation for non-exported symbols

 scm2wiki will only consider code comments with a specific, user-defined prefix.
 By default, the prefix is ";;;".
 See the following example for a complete list of supported source code elements.

+If the `-a` flag is specified, anchor links will be created for each defined binding.
+This allows for easy cross-referencing of definitions.
+The anchor id is the name of the binding, prefixed by `def-`.
+Characters not allowed in URLs are stripped.
+This feature works only in Markdown mode.

 #### Example